dmc0001/dmc0001/README.md

 - 🔨 **Currently Building:** Cross-platform mobile apps with Compose Multiplatform
 - 🌱 **Learning:** Advanced Android architecture patterns and backend integration
-- 🎓 **Studying:** Computer Science with focus on mobile technologies
+- 🎓 **Studying:** System Engineering with a focus on mobile technologies; also exploring system design and modern web tech
-- 💡 **Exploring:** AI integration in mobile apps and modern UI frameworks
+- 💡 **Exploring:** AI integration in mobile apps, modern UI frameworks, system design, and web technologies like React and Node.js
 - 🤝 **Open to:** Collaboration on exciting mobile projects

 ---